microsoft/ivy/examples/leader.md

 We'll start with a service specification for this protocol:

+    object asgn = {

+	function pid(X:node.t) : id.t          # map each node to an id

+	axiom [injectivity] pid(X) = pid(Y) -> X = Y
+    }

     object serv = {

-        function pid(X:node.t) : id.t          # map each node to an id

-        axiom pid(X) = pid(Y) -> X=Y           # id's are unique

         action elect(v:node.t)                 # called when v is elected leader

-        object spec = {
-            before elect {
-                assert pid(v) >= pid(X)        # only the max pid can be elected
+        object spec = {                        # only the max pid can be elected before elect {
+                assert asgn.pid(v) >= asgn.pid(X)
             }
         }
     }

-This object is parameterized on an abstract datatype `node` that we will define shortly.
+These two objects are parameterized on an abstract datatype `node` that we will define shortly.
 Type `node.t` represents a reference to a process in our system.
-The service specification contains a function `pid` that maps each node to its unique `id` value.
-The fact that the `id` values are unique is guaranteed by the axiom.
+The `asgn` object defines an assignment of `id` values to nodes, represented by the function `pid`.
+The fact that the `id` values are unique is guaranteed by the axiom `injectivity`.

-The specification has one action `elect` which is called when a given node is elected leader.
+The service specification `serv` defines one action `elect` which is called when a given node is elected leader.
 Its specification says that only the node with the maximum `id` value can be elected.

 Now that we know what the protocol is supposed to do, let's define the protocol itself.
 First, we use the explicit parameter style: